cs4p/cscs/docs/tools/jhead.md

 # jhead
-HEAD is a simple command line tool for displaying and some manipulation of EXIF header data embedded in Jpeg images from digital cameras.
+HEAD is a simple command line tool for displaying and some manipulation of EXIF header data embedded in jpeg images from digital cameras.

 https://github.com/Matthias-Wandel/jhead